 Arrival & Departure

 Various optional, included activities may be available on your Unexplored Antarctica: Between Two Continents voyage: citizen science, kayaking, hiking and snowshoeing.
-Additional activities include practicing photography, the polar plunge, Zodiac cruising and shore-based excursions.
+Additional activities include practicing photography, Zodiac cruising and shore-based excursions.
 In addition to these off-ship excursions, a multitude of onboard activities keep guests engaged, including live music, dance and theater; spa treatments; exercise and stretching classes; specialty food, wine and cocktail tastings; organized games; and lectures by guides and possible special guests.

 Select double-occupancy cabins may be available for single occupancy with a single supplement fee.
 This supplement may vary depending on cabin category and remaining availability per departure.
 A willing-to-share program is not available.
 Triple and quadruple rates may be available in select cabin categories; contact AdventureSmith for details.

 Children 6 years and older at time of travel are welcomed on this expedition.
 Children under 18 years old at time of travel may receive special discounts when sharing a cabin with one or two full-fare adults.
 Contact AdventureSmith for details.